+Accidents and liability risks can jeopardize the safety of riders, horses, and your business.
+Many equine facilities underestimate the importance of proactive safety measures.
 The Third Week of September is National Farm Safety & Health Week and there are many areas of health and safety to consider when it comes to your farm and program.
+This guide offers actionable tips and essential tools to keep your equine facility safe and prepared for emergencies.

 Below, find the final part of what this looks like on a horse farm: